nabebako/Crypto-Price-Prediction-Model/README.md

 Find data, it might be more interesting to find data for less popular coins.
 A lot of sophisticated models will already exist for Bitcoin/ Ethereum.
 It would be more exciting to model coins like ravencoin or presearch.
 It is important to collect enough data.
 It will probably be best to find/collect several months worth of data and then do weekly forecasting.

-Choose 3-4 mathematical prediction models and a control:
+Prediction models and a control:

 - Control - The control will simply predict that the future cryptocurrency price on a given day will be the same as the price 7 days (1 week) prior.

-- Polynomial Regression - you can use your data to build a linear or polynomial regression line.
+- Polynomial Regression - a linear or polynomial regression line.
 Use this line to predict future values.

-- KNN Regression - We learned how to implement the knn algorithm in class, you can actually use this algorithm to predict the future.
+- KNN Regression - We learned how to implement the knn algorithm in class.

-- Facebook's Prophet (local Bayesian structural time series model) - This is a python package that you can install.
+- Facebook's Prophet (local Bayesian structural time series model) - This is a python package that can be install.

 - ARIMA - Auto Regressive Integrated Moving Average.
-An example.

-- ADABOOST Regression - I have heard of state of the art forecasting using this method.
-I'm not sure how complicated this will be to implement.
+- ADABOOST Regression - Adaptive boost

 Start implementing each model in python.